-Easy roll-out across the organization - just add leader and facilitator licenses
+Easy roll-out across the organization - just add facilitator licenses

-Personally licensed leaders and facilitators can run unlimited meetings and workshops with unlimited* participants
+Personally licensed facilitators can run unlimited meetings and workshops with unlimited* participants

 A Managed Meeting Center Server (Cloud) is delivered as a software service (SaaS) from the Amazon Cloud which provides the highest levels of security and, of course, 24 x 7 application monitoring.